-Federer prefers his string to be relatively consistent and stable.
+Federer prefers his tennis string to be relatively consistent and stable.
 His mains are strung tighter to create a more consistent feel across the string bed.
 He always strings his main strings one and a half kilogram greater than his cross strings.
 This setup is believed to create a more powerful sweet spot in the middle of the racquet.

 He often uses seven or eight racquets strung at different tensions in a five-set match.
 He tends to go tighter as the game progresses.

 Stringing the crosses at a lower tension increases the sweet spot of the racquet.
-If you use a softer string like a natural gut in a hybrid setup with a stiffer string, the former needs to be strung at a higher tension.
+If you use a softer string like a natural gut in a hybrid string setup with a stiffer string, the former needs to be strung at a higher tension.
 Learn how to string a tennis racquet here.